-Based on Reviewer suggestions, we also highlight two fundamental differences between the LDDM and existing circuit models.
-First, the common inhibitory motif in existing standard decision-making models (e.g., RNM) is non-selective inhibition.
+Based on the Reviewers’ suggestions, we also now highlight two fundamental differences between the LDDM and other existing circuit models.
+First, we now highlight that the common inhibitory motif in existing standard decision-making models (e.g., RNM) is non-selective inhibition.
 We clarify here in the revision that the LDDM has a fundamental difference from RNM in predicting selective (or structured) inhibition, which has been identified in recent empirical studies using advanced neural imaging techniques.
-Second, disinhibition in the LDDM provides a circuit mechanism for a switch between valuation and WTA dynamics; such a mechanism does not exist in simpler models like the RNM.
-Thus, while we show that the LDDM can outperform alternative models quantitatively, the LDDM is a novel framework that is qualitatively different from previous models, can accommodate new empirical findings (e.g., selective inhibition), and predicts specific hypotheses (e.g., differential activity of different inhibitory interneuron subtypes) for testing in future studies.
+Second, we now explain that disinhibition in the LDDM provides a circuit mechanism for a switch between valuation and WTA dynamics; such a mechanism does not exist in simpler models like the RNM.
+Thus, while we show that the LDDM can outperform alternative models quantitatively, we now highlight that the LDDM is a novel framework that is qualitatively different from previous models, can accommodate new empirical findings (e.g., selective inhibition), and predicts specific hypotheses (e.g., differential activity of different inhibitory interneuron subtypes) for testing in future studies.

 We thank the Reviewers for pointing out inconsistencies in notation regarding the β parameter.
-In the revision, we have fixed the notation problem on the β parameter such that it is consistent throughout the manuscript.
-To reiterate, in the LDDM the β parameter controls D unit response to R unit activity, and we conceptualize it as a measure of the functional connectivity between R and D neurons.
+In the revision, we have fixed the notation problem on the β parameter (sorry about that) such that it is consistent throughout the manuscript.
+The manuscript now clarifies that in the LDDM the β parameter controls D unit response to R unit activity, and we now highlight that we conceptualize it as a measure of the functional connectivity between R and D neurons.

 Regarding the role of α and β, we clarify in the response below and in the revision the uniqueness of α and β contributions to the dynamics of the system.
-The main takeaway is that for WTA selection dynamics in the LDDM, β is required while α contributes but is not necessary.
-In the revision, we now further examine and visualize the optimization surface of the fits for all parameters.
+The main takeaway, now highlighted in the text, is that for WTA selection dynamics in the LDDM, β is required while α contributes but is not necessary.
+In the revision, we now further examine and visualize the optimization surface of the fits for all parameters (as requested).
 Most of the parameters show smooth likelihood spaces, a narrow optimization range, and small collinearities, which indicate good identification of the model parameters and parsimonious model complexity.
 The α parameter shows less precise identification and shares some collinearity with β.
 We examined this problem carefully and realized that the α and β parameters make differential contributions to the shape of reaction time distribution in perceptual choice; these relatively small but potentially important differences in the likelihood space is an interesting phenomenon that we plan on targeting in future studies.
 Overall, after careful examination on the model fitting including parameter recovery analyses, we find that the model fitting is reliable and the parameters settings are parsimonious.
+These new analyses are provided in a series of additional figures and additional text.

 3) Conceptual framing: The reviews point out that the conceptual framing of the goals shifts across the different sections of the manuscript.
 The authors should be clear about the high-level framing (Reviewer 1), whether it's about the integration of two decision frameworks or the role of disinhibition).
 The author should also clarify the precise interpretation of the key aspects of the model that explain its behavior (Reviewers 1 & 3).
 Finally, the authors should more extensively link their model in the context of prior work (Reviewers 1 & 3)